DIY Harley Engine Stand

 This project began after I sketched out a few different designs on paper.
 Drawing it out gives you a good visual of what the finished stand should look like.

-For the engine stand feet, I cut the length of angle iron with a die grinder.
+For the engine stand feet, a length of angle iron was cut with a Milwaukee Portaband.
 The sides were made from a piece of 3/16" x 5" metal.

 Fitting The Metal Together

-After cutting the parts to exact size, I used a T-square to square up the pieces.
-Notice the 90-degree magnet to hold the metal in place while tack welding.
+After cutting the parts to exact size, a T-square was used to square up the pieces.

 Tack-Weld Pieces Together

-Clamp and make a good ground with the brass ground clamp.
+Clamping and making a good ground with a brass ground clamp.

-The stand was then sprayed with a few coats of primer and paint.
+The stand was sprayed with a few coats of primer and top coat.

-No it's not Harley Orange, it's Allis Chalmers Orange!
+No not Harley Orange, it's Allis Chalmers Orange!

 Chevy Orange engine paint would also work.

-An unintended benefit of using the angle iron was the pre-drilled holes.
+There's an 'unintended' benefit of using angle iron with pre-drilled holes.
 If the need arose, the engine stand can be solid-mounted to a work bench with two or more holes, or loosely mounted with just the one hole, which would allow the stand to be rotated around.

 Equipment Used For This Project: